 Kate Lipkis has been working in communication dynamics for more than 40 years.
 She is a former award-winning advertising copywriter, home-birth midwife’s assistant, and environmental activist.
 She discovered council in 1999, when it was a regular practice at her daughter's middle school.
-As a certified trainer, mentor and council consultant with Council in Schools, she helped establish programs in five public schools in the Los Angeles Unified School District, as well as introducing council to new audiences -- at the annual Bioneers Conference in northern California, through the Center for Council's Social Justice Council Project and Inmate Council Program, via the annual Mother Daughter Council Retreat at The Ojai Foundation, and during weekend trainings in the U.S. and in Australia.
+As a certified trainer, mentor and council consultant with Council in Schools (now Circle Ways) she helped establish programs in five public schools in the Los Angeles Unified School District, as well as introducing council to new audiences -- at the annual Bioneers Conference in northern California, through the Center for Council's Social Justice Council Project and Inmate Council Program, via the annual Mother Daughter Council Retreat at The Ojai Foundation, and during weekend trainings in the U.S. and in Australia.
 Kate is a member of the Council of Advisors for The Ojai Foundation and the Trainers Mentoring Circle (TMC), which shepherds both mentors and those they guide on the path to becoming council trainers in The Ojai Foundation tradition.
 At her home in Venice, she offers a monthly drop-in council for practitioners and the "council curious," an issues-based circle and a year-long council adventure that uses the universal medicine wheel as a framework for navigating our individual and collective journeys.

 Kate has lived in Australia, in England and in the United States and has traveled extensively in Europe and south-east Asia.
-She has two grown children whose lifework and passion embrace the council practice they were introduced to in their formative years.
+She has two adult children whose lifework and passion embrace the council practice they were introduced to in their formative years.

 Kate has quested with Peer Spirit, and her practice is informed by regular participation in the rites of passage programs and teachings offered by the School of Lost Borders.
 Her husband is Andy Lipkis, founder and president of TreePeople.